nackamoto/Bank-Reziz/README.md

 Welcome to Bankr App

+Your best banking platform

-This project is a clome of grey (https://grey.co/foreign-accounts)
+This project is a clone of grey (https://grey.co/foreign-accounts)

 ## Features